-This document constitutes a supplement (the "Supplement") to the base prospectus dated 21 June 2019 (the "Prospectus") for the purpose of article 13 of Chapter 1 of Part II of the Luxembourg Law dated 10 July 2005 on prospectuses for securities, as amended (the "Law") in connection with Article 46.3 of Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 and prepared in connection with the EUR 80,000,000,000 Debt Issuance Programme (the "Programme") established by Deutsche Bank Aktiengesellschaft (the "Issuer").
-Terms defined in the Prospectus have the same meaning when used in this Supplement.
+This document constitutes a supplement (the "Supplement") to the base prospectus dated 21 June 2019 (the "Prospectus") for the purpose of article 13 of Chapter 1 of Part II of the Luxembourg Law dated 10 July 2005 on prospectuses for securities, as amended (the "Law") in connection with Article 46.3 of Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017, which has been prepared in connection with the EUR 80,000,000,000 Debt Issuance Programme (the "Programme") established by Deutsche Bank Aktiengesellschaft (the "Issuer").
+Terms defined in the Prospectus have the same meanings when used in this Supplement.

-This Supplement is supplemental to, and should be read in conjunction with, the Prospectus and all documents incorporated by reference in the Prospectus.
+This Supplement is supplemental to, and should be read in conjunction with, the Prospectus, as supplemented by the First Supplement dated 1 August 2019 (the "First Supplement"), and all documents incorporated by reference in the Prospectus.

-The purpose of this Supplement is to amend disclosure contained in the Prospectus and relating to the Issuer, in particular following the publication on 24 July 2019 of the unaudited interim report as of 30 June 2019 of the Issuer (the "Q2 2019 Interim Report").
+The purpose of this Supplement is to amend disclosure contained in the Prospectus and relating to the Issuer, in particular following the publication on 30 October 2019 of the unaudited earnings report as of 30 September 2019 of the Issuer (the "Q3 2019 Earnings Report").